-Coach cars are heated and enclosed in the winter but returned to open-air cars in the summer and fall.
+The Georgetown Loop coach cars are heated and enclosed in the winter but return to open-air cars in the summer and fall.
 These cars feature bench seating, and some cars are wheelchair accessible.
 Coach Class cars are available all season.

 Parlor Class – only available during the Holiday Train (Nov-Jan)